RyanMoodyPortfolio/Portfolio/index.md

  **Description:**

-My simple web-based vending machine allows the user to insert coins and make a purchase.
+My simple web-based vending machine allows the user to insert £1 coins and purchase either chocolate (costing £0.70) or lemonade (costing £1.20).
+The user is shown how much money they have inserted, and other messages based upon their interactions with the vending machine.

 I implemented my vending machine using HTML, Bootstrap, CSS and JavaScript